-With reference to the Investment and Construction Cooperation Agreement (the "Agreement") between Fuqing Government (as Party A) and the Group (as Party B), clause 16.5.2 of the Agreement provides that "In the case of the termination or dissolution caused by the breach of contract or non-attributable to Party B, Party A shall pay Party B the amount of compensation for the actual investment, interest and construction costs that Party B has been paid in this project and in accordance with this Agreement.".
+With reference to the Investment and Construction Cooperation Agreement (the "Agreement") between Fuqing Government (as Party A) and the Group (as Party B), clause 16.5.2 of the Agreement provides that "In the case of the termination or dissolution caused by the breach of contract or the reasons non-attributable to Party B, Party A shall pay Party B the amount of compensation for the actual investment, interest and construction costs that Party B has been paid in this project and in accordance with this Agreement.".
 The calculation criteria of financial expenses are calculated according to clause 6.2.3(5) of the Agreement, "The calculation rate of the financial expenses of construction costs, other costs of construction and construction land fees shall be calculated at 30% plus the benchmark interest rate of the People's Bank of China loans rate during the same period."

 The Agreement was terminated by the Fuqing Government, according to clauses above, Fuqing Government shall compensate for the comprehensive cost of the Project and the corresponding financial expenses incurred.
-Thus, the management considered that the contract cost is fully recoverable and no impairment should be provided for the Year and the year ended 31 December 2019.
-However, the procedure to claim the contract cost is complicated and take time, the timing to recover the contract cost is uncertain.
+Thus, the management considered that the contract cost is fully recoverable and no impairment should be provided for the Year and the year ended 31 December 2020.
+Besides, as discussed above in the First Qualification, the Group has started the mediation to resolve the dispute with the Fuqing Government during the Year, however, no result from the mediation so far.
+The procedure to claim the contract cost is complicated and take time, the timing to recover the contract cost is uncertain.